cosmos/cosmos-sdk/docs/spec/governance/state.md

-  Deposits              []Deposit           //  List of deposits on the proposal SubmitTime            time.Time           //  Time of the block where TxGovSubmitProposal was included DepositEndTime        time.Time           //  Time that the DepositPeriod of a proposal would expire Submitter             sdk.Address         //  Address of the submitter
+  Deposits              []Deposit           //  List of deposits on the proposal SubmitTime            time.Time           //  Time of the block where TxGovSubmitProposal was included DepositEndTime        time.Time           //  Time that the DepositPeriod of a proposal would expire Submitter             sdk.AccAddress      //  Address of the submitter

   VotingStartTime       time.Time           //  Time of the block where MinDeposit was reached. time.Time{} if MinDeposit is not reached
   VotingEndTime         time.Time           //  Time of the block that the VotingPeriod for a proposal will end.
   CurrentStatus         ProposalStatus      //  Current status of the proposal

   YesVotes              sdk.Dec
   NoVotes               sdk.Dec